-Sensors process percepts from the environment and allow agents (and their activities) to be informed about events in the course of simulation, in particular about the changes of the environment state and the execution of action and activities.
-Together with messages received from other agents, sensor notifications can provide the main triggers for starting, terminating or changing activities executed by agents.
+Sensors process percepts from the environment and allow agents (and their activities) to be informed about events in simulation execution, in particular about the changes of the environment state and the execution of action and activities..
+Together with messages received from other agents, sensor notifications provide the main trigger for starting, terminating or changing activities executed by agents.